Nadir Dinshaw: Role as the 'innocent dupe' in the Thorpe Affair

 Before the trial, Thorpe threatened Dinshaw with deportation if he was not “economical with the truth”.
 Dinshaw was described by The Guardian as having ‘told the whole truth, but with such obvious concern for the friend in the dock who had so cynically tried to use him, that defense counsel George Carman congratulated him afterward’.
 This has been described as a rare case of a prosecution witness being commended by the defense counsel.

+In Peter Cook's 'Entirely a Matter for You' sketch, Dinshaw was parodied as 'Nadir Rickshaw', who was parodied as "the very type to boil up foul-smelling biryanis at all hours of the night and keep you awake with his pagan limbo dancing."